-The Political Science Department at the University of Nevada, Reno (UNR) invites applications for a full-time appointment at the rank of Assistant Professor or Associate Professor in the area of Public Administration.
-We seek candidates with broad competence in Public Administration.
-We are especially interested in candidates whose research examines the intersections between inequality and stratification with other important issues, including but not limited to urbanization, rural community development, and public health.
-We are particularly interested in candidates who examine the role of race, gender, and other dimensions of marginalization in public administration and policy development, implementation, and outcomes, including those using critical and/or intersectional approaches.
+The Political Science Department at the University of Nevada, Reno (UNR) invites applications for a full-time appointment at the rank of tenure-track Assistant Professor or tenured Associate Professor in the area of Public Administration.
+We seek candidates with broad competence in Public Administration and welcome all qualified applicants, including those who study tribal governance, as well as the role of race, gender, inequality, and/or other dimensions of marginalization in public administration and public affairs.

-The Department has a Masters of Public Administration program, which includes a Public Policy component.
-The successful candidate will be expected to teach courses in the program, and to teach at all levels of the curriculum (lower and upper division undergraduate, MPA and PhD), including specific courses required for degree programs.
+The Department has a Masters of Public Administration program, which includes a public policy component.
+The successful candidate will be expected to teach courses in the MPA program, as well as teach at all levels of the curriculum (lower and upper division undergraduate, MA, MPA, and PhD), including specific courses required for degree programs.
 Normal teaching load is 2/2.
 We welcome applicants from any empirical research methodological tradition, but expect a high-level of sophistication and rigor.
 The start-up package is competitive.

-Ph.D. in Public Administration, Public Affairs, Public Policy, Political Science or a related field.
+Ph.D. in Public Administration, Political Science, Public Policy or a related field.

-A developing or established research agenda in Public Administration or Public Policy, topic open.
+A developing or established research agenda in Public Administration, broadly defined.